 After high school, he worked as a shipping clerk for a novelty company.
 His family also moved to 1844 South Komensky Avenue in Chicago during this time.
-He enlisted in the Illinois National Guard in August 1940, with his best friend from high school, Albert Cornils.
-Their reason for doing this is a draft act had been passed, and he knew h e was going to be drafted.
-The 33rd Tank Company from Maywood, Illinois, was being called to federal service in November 1940, as B Company, 192nd Tank Battalion , and was scheduled to serve in the Army for one year.
+He enlisted in the Illinois National Guard in Maywood, Illinois, in August 1940, with his best friend from high school, Albert Cornils because a draft act had been passed, and he knew h e was going to be drafted.
+The 33rd Tank Company was being called to federal service in November 1940, as B Company, 192nd Tank Battalion , and was scheduled to serve in the Army for one year.